Selangor F.C.: 1990–1995: All-new stadium and Wisma FAS

-1996–2010: 17 Trophies Collected
+1996–2010: 17 trophies collected

-The period between 1996 and 2010 was Selangor's most successful period despite a relegation in between.
-In the 1996 season, with Ken Worden as head coach, they won the Malaysia Charity Shield and the Malaysia Cup.
-The following season, Steve Wicks was appointed as head coach and guided the club to success with a trifecta of trophies in the Malaysia Charity Shield, the Malaysia FA Cup and the Malaysia Cup.
-Under the guidance of coach K. Rajagopal from 1999 to 2000, Selangor won the 2000 Premier League 1 title, which was the top-flight league in Malaysia at the time and secured their fourth league title.
+The period between 1996 and 2010 was Selangor's most successful, despite a relegation in between.
+In the 1996 season, with Ken Worden as a coach, they won the Malaysia Charity Shield and the Malaysia Cup.
+The following season, Steve Wicks guided the club to success with a trifecta of trophies.
+Under the guidance of coach K. Rajagopal from 1999 to 2000, Selangor won the 2000 Premier League 1 title, which was the top-flight league in Malaysia and secured their fourth league title.
 Ken Worden was appointed again and won the Malaysia Charity Shield and the Malaysia Cup in the 2002 season.

-In the 2004 season, the club were relegated to the brand new second-division, the Malaysia Premier League.
-Dollah Salleh was appointed as head coach and won the 2005 Malaysia Premier League, the Malaysia FA Cup and the Malaysia Cup, completing a unique treble and won immediate promotion back to the Malaysia Super League.
-However, in the following seasons the club did not win any trophies as this was attributed back to the club's poor management.
+In the 2004 season, the club was relegated to the brand new second-division, the Malaysia Premier League.
+Dollah Salleh was appointed as coach and won the 2005 Malaysia Premier League, the Malaysia FA Cup and the Malaysia Cup.
+However, in the following seasons the club did not win any trophies as this was attributed back to the poor management.

-In the 2009 season, K. Devan was appointed as head coach and also the club manager.
-It was the first time in the club's history that both roles had been given to the same person.
-K. Devan is considered to have one of the best managerial records for the club.
-He won the Malaysia Super League in 2009 and 2010, the 2009 Malaysia FA Cup and the Malaysia Charity Shield in 2009 and 2010, with the 2009 triumphs being the club's second ever double winning season after the 1984 success.
-As of 2022, 2010 was the last time that the club won the top-flight league in Malaysia, the Malaysia Super League.
+In the 2009 season, K. Devan was appointed.
+He won the Malaysia Super League in 2009 and 2010, the 2009 Malaysia FA Cup and the Malaysia Charity Shield in 2009 and 2010, with the 2009 triumph being the club's second ever double winning season after the 1984 success.

 2011–2017: Period of decline

-The club went through in what is considered to be the worst period in their history having gone through 7 different head coaches.
-However, despite that, in 2015, the club won the Malaysia Cup for a record 33rd time under the management of former player Mehmet Duraković.
+The club went through what is considered to be the worst period in their history, with 7 different coaches.
+However, in 2015 the club won the Malaysia Cup for a record 33rd time under the management of former player Mehmet Duraković.
 That tally is still unsurpassed and the club remains as one of the most successful in the competition's history.
-Affairs off the pitch however were not great as management problems during the tenure of Mohamed Azmin Ali when he led the club as FAS President caused Selangor to vacate their home ground, the Shah Alam Stadium and the internal conflict between Exco members and management of the club also led to a decline in the club's performance on the pitch.
+Affairs off the pitch were not great as management problems during the tenure of Mohamed Azmin Ali caused Selangor to vacate their home ground and the internal conflict between management.